SEED STARTING WITH SOIL BLOCKS

-I use “SOIL BLOCKS”, and start most of my seedlings indoors, under grow lights.
-The soil blocks are made with block makers made by Ladbrooke Soil Blockers.
+My soil blocks are made with block makers made by Ladbrooke Soil Blockers.
 They can be found at several garden supply websites such as GrowOrganic.com or JohnnySeeds.com, along with information about using them.
-It’s a bit of an investment, but these blockers make great plant starts with a high success rate.
-If you don’t want to spend the money, there are instructions for making your own DIY block makers found on several sites on the internet, but I think the Ladbrooke block makers are well worth the investment.
+It’s a bit of an investment, but these blockers make great plant starts with a high success rate and the block makers last a long time.
+I’ve been using mine now since 2009.
+There are instructions for making your own DIY block makers found on several sites on the internet, but I think the Ladbrooke block makers are well worth the investment.

 It’s helpful to read the booklet, “Transplants in Soil Blocks” by David Tresemer.
 He did a lot of research using this method, and explains which seeds can be started in soil blocks, as well as how many seeds can be planted in each block (for multiplanting), etc.

-After the seeds sprout and appear to be established, they can easily be transferred to blocks slightly larger, where the roots will have more room to grow.
+After the seeds sprout in the micro blocks and appear to be established, they can easily be transferred to blocks slightly larger, where the roots will have more room to grow.
 This shows the micro blocks placed into the mini blocks.
 After seeds have begun to grow, they are transplanted into 2″ MINI blocks, The 2″ mini blocks can be made with a cube-shaped hole in the middle just the right size to fit the ¾” micros.
 The photo here shows how nicely they fit.
 This gives the seedlings a chance to grow more before being transplanted either outdoors or into MAXI blocks for further growth indoors.

 After plants begin to outgrow the 2” mini blocks but need to remain indoors for more growth, they can be transplanted into the 4″ maxi block until they are ready to be transplanted outside.
-These blocks are made with a 2″ indentation, just about the right size to fit the 2″ blocks.
+These blocks are made with a 2″ cube indentation, just about the right size to fit the 2″ blocks.